SAW Awards and Prizes

 The newly-established JUNE NASH TRAVEL AWARD is available to students who present papers on SAW reviewed panels at the AAA.
 If you are a student and are presenting a paper on an SAW panel at the AAAs, please contact Charles Menzies (email@example.com) for further information.

-The SAW Book Prize is awarded annually for a book in the anthropology of work selected as the best published in the pastthree years.
-It will be awarded two out of every three years to a single- or co-authoredwork and every third year to an editedcollection.
-The criteria are its relevance to the anthropology of work, the significance of the research, the clarity and effectiveness of the presentation, and the appeal to a wide audience in anthropology and beyond.
-Preference will be given to books based on fieldwork and which have not received other awards or prizes.
+The SAW Book Prize will be awarded this year to an edited collection (not a single- or co-authored monograph) published within the past three years.
+The criteria are the significance of the research, relevance for the anthropology of work, clarity and effectiveness of the presentation, and appeal to a wider audience in anthropology and beyond.
+Preference will be given to books based on fieldwork and which have not received another award or prize.

-The selection committee will be members of the Society for the Anthropology of Work.
+The selection committee consists of members of the Society for the Anthropology of Work.
 We invite nominations from scholars in all four subfields, book editors, and publishers, including self-nominations.
-Once nominated the book will remain on the list as long as it is eligible, depending on the date of publication.
-The prize will be awarded at the business meeting of the Society for the Anthropology of Work at the annual American Anthropological Associationand posted on the society’s web site.
+The prize will be awarded at the business meeting of the Society for the Anthropology of Work at this year’s meeting of the American Anthropological Association in Washington, DC, December 3 – 7.

 2011: Ann Kingsolver and Nandini Gunewardena for their edited volume The Gender of Globalization: Women Navigating Cultural and Economic Marginalities (SAR Press, 2008).